COVID-19 vaccine update: Who are the frontrunners? | DW | 21.10.2020

 Scientists working on coronavirus vaccines are hoping to deliver one within 12 to 18 months.
 And the WHO hopes to roll out two billion doses of a vaccine by the end of 2021.

-They are based on several different approaches, including active, inactivated, DNA, RNA/mRNA-based, virus vectors and protein subunits.
-And there are three test phases vaccines must pass before they are sent to regulatory agencies for approval.
+They are based on several different approaches, including active, inactivated, DNA, RNA/mRNA-based, virus vectors and protein subunits, and there are three test phases vaccines must pass before they are sent to regulatory authorities for approval.

 Here's an overview of the frontrunners.